endurantgames/RP_Tags/README.md

 The addon is currently only available in English, but if you want help with translations into other languages, you can.

+## To Do

+(Primarily for my own use)

+  - Get configuration/help working
+  - Get RP:UF working
+  - XRP support
+  - Config profiles with Ace3
+  - `:xs`, `:s`, etc
+  - Update for new gender settings in trp3
+  - Something I forgot
+  - See if it can be generalized for any oUF addon
+  - Miscellaneous bug fixes